exactly-once/Home/content/posts/state-based-consistent-messaging.md

 }
 {{< / highlight >}}

-First, we load a piece of state based on `BusinessId` and `Id` of the message. `LoadState` returns either the newest version of the state or if the message is a duplicate, **a version just before the one when message was first processed**.
+First, we load a piece of state based on `BusinessId` and `Id` of the message. `LoadState` returns either the newest version of the state or if the message is a duplicate, **a version just before the one when the message was first processed**.
 In other words, `LoadState` makes sure to recreate the proper version of the state for duplicates.
-These two scenarios (new vs. duplicate message) are represented in code by `DuplicatedMessages` flag.
-Based on its value the state changes are either applied or skipped (for duplicates the state changes were already applied).
+These two scenarios (new vs. duplicate message) are distinguished based on `DuplicatedMessages` flag.
+Based on its value the state update is either applied or skipped.

 It's worth noting that message publication comes last and it's for a reason.
-Optimistic concurrency control based on the `version`  argument makes sure that in case of a race condition processing will fail before any ghost message get published.
+Optimistic concurrency control based on the `version`  argument makes sure that in case of a race condition processing will fail before any ghost messages get published.

 ### Implementation

-Listings below show only the most intersting parts of the implementation.
-Full source code can be found in [exactly-once](https://github.com/exactly-once/state-based-consistent-messaging) GitHub repository.
+Listings below show only the most interesting parts of the implementation.
+Full source code can be found in [exactly-once](https://github.com/exactly-once/state-based-consistent-messaging) repository.

 #### State management

 With the general idea of the solution in place let's look at the implementation details.
 For storing the state we use [Streamstone](https://github.com/yevhen/Streamstone) library that provides event store API on top of Azure Table Storage.

-One of the questions that we still need to answer is how to store the mapping id to state version mapping.
-This is done by storing message id as event property for each entry in the stream.
+One of the questions that we still need to answer is how to store the "message-id to state version" mapping.
+This is done by storing message id as a property of an event for each entry in the stream.

 {{< figure src="/posts/state-based-storage-layout.png" title="State stream for a [A, D, B] message processing sequence">}}

-When a new message gets processed a new version of the state is stored in an event which includes additional metatdata.
-These include message identifier that enables duplicates detection and restoring an appropriate version of the state.
+When a new message gets processed a new version of the state is stored as an event that includes additional message metadata.
+These include a message identifier that enables duplicates detection and restoring an appropriate version of the state.
 In `LoadState` when reading events from the stream the metadata field is checked to see if the current message identifier matches the one already captured.
 If so the process stops before reaching the end of the stream:

 {{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
 // `ReadStream` iterates over a stream passing each event to